MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 - pwsh: string  # contents of the script to run
   displayName: string  # friendly name displayed in the UI
   name: string  # identifier for this step (A-Z, a-z, 0-9, and underscore)
-  errorActionPreference: enum  # see below
+  errorActionPreference: enum  # see the "Error action preference" section later in this article
-  ignoreLASTEXITCODE: boolean  # see below
+  ignoreLASTEXITCODE: boolean  # see the "Ignore last exit code" section later in this article
   failOnStderr: boolean  # if the script writes to stderr, should that be treated as the step failing?
   workingDirectory: string  # initial working directory for the step
   condition: string